 DMA Strings (Viola), Winter 2014

-Jonathan has served as the principal violist of the Santa Barbara Choral Society, and the Santa Ynez Valley Master Chorale for the 2015 and 2016 seasons.
+Jonathan has performed with the Opera Santa Barbara orchestra, and has served as principal violist of the Santa Barbara Choral Society, and the Santa Ynez Valley Master Chorale since 2015.
 In the recording studio, Jonathan has worked with RAYMOND, a boutique studio based in Buenos Aires and Santa Barbara, performing violin and viola tracks to TV commercials for the Argentine fashion house, VER.
 Jonathan is the featured soloist with the Choir of St. Barbara Parish, at the Old Mission Santa Barbara on their recent album My Hope is Arisen, released in 2015.
 Other works in Jonathan's discography include Made in California - the debut album of the Now Hear Ensemble - released in 2013, the Lament Cycle by Joel Feigin - performed by Helen Callus and the UC Santa Barbara Viola Studio - released on MSR Classics, 2012.

-Jonathan performs regularly with wildUp, as well as various orchestras throughout southern California.
-Prior to settling in Santa Barbara in 2010, Jonathan served on the violin, viola, and chamber music faculty at the Cleveland Institute of Music’s Preparatory and Continuing Education Department.
+Jonathan has also performed with wildUp, as well as various orchestras throughout southern California.
+Prior to settling in California in 2010, Jonathan served on the violin, viola, and chamber music faculty at the Cleveland Institute of Music Preparatory and Continuing Education Department.
 Jonathan has participated in several music festivals, notably the Banff Centre where he was part of impromptu recordings later used in the 2008 Beijing Olympic Games Opening Ceremony.
-Jonathan holds a Bachelor of Music from the Peabody Institute of the Johns Hopkins University, a Master of Music from the Cleveland Institute of Music, and a Doctor of Musical Arts from the University of California Santa Barbara.
+Jonathan holds a Doctor of Musical Arts from the University of California Santa Barbara, a Master of Music from the Cleveland Institute of Music, and a Bachelor of Music from the Peabody Institute of the Johns Hopkins University.
 His principal teachers and mentors include Helen Callus, Jeffrey Irvine, Lynne Ramsey, Victoria Chiang, Richard Field, WIlliam Preucil, Peter Salaff, and the Cavani Quartet.

-Jonathan performs on three instruments: a viola commissioned in 2006 from New York luthier Guy Rabut, a violin of anonymous origin, and a carbon fiber viola by Mezzo Forte Strings, with bows by Bernard Walke, CodaBow, and CarBow.
-When appropriate, his instruments are generally amplified using a DPA 4061 microphone.
+Jonathan performs on a viola commissioned in 2006 from New York luthier Guy Rabut with bows by Bernard Walke, CodaBow, and CarBow.
+When appropriate, he amplifies his sound using a DPA 4061 microphone.

 Morgan, Jonathan.
 "The Double Life of Miklós Rózsa's Viola Concerto: An Arrangement for Solo Viola and Chamber Ensemble."
 DMA dissertation, University of California Santa Barbara, 2014.